 D. Methods: The probability of subjects dying within 5 years of study enrollment was compared between subjects with serum LDL greater than or equal to 160 mg/dL and subjects with serum LDL less than 160 mg/dL.
 Using Poisson regression methods with robust standard errors, we estimated the risk ratio, for which the probability of 5 year mortality for subjects with serum LDL greater than or equal to 160 mg/dL is divided by the probability of 5 year mortality for subjects with serum LDL less than 160 mg/dL.
 We also created a Wald-based 95% confidence interval for this risk ratio point estimate and tested the null hypothesis that the risk ratio was equal to 1, which is equivalent to saying that the probability of 5 year mortality is not associated with serum LDL levels.
-Results: For subjects with serum LDL greater than or equal to 160 mg/dL, the estimated probability of 5 year mortality is 0.170, and for subjects with serum LDL less than 160 mg/dL, the estimated probability of 5 year mortality is 0.151.
+Results: For subjects with serum LDL greater than or equal to 160 mg/dL, the estimated probability of 5 year mortality is 0.170, and for subjects with serum LDL less than 160 mg/dL, the estimated probability of 5 year mortality is 0.151 (wrong).
 From Poisson regression analysis, we estimate that in the group with serum LDL greater than or equal to 160 mg/dL, the probability of 5 year mortality is 23.0% lower than in the group with serum LDL less than 160 mg/dL, corresponding to a risk ratio point estimate of 0.770.
 A Wald-based 95% confidence interval calculated with Poisson regression suggests that this risk ratio point estimate would not be unusual if the probability of 5 year mortality in the group with serum LDL greater than or equal to 160 mg/dL was anywhere from 54.1% lower to 29.4% higher than in the group with serum LDL less than 160 mg/dL, corresponding to a risk ratio confidence interval of 0.458 to 1.294.
-A Wald-based two-sided p value of 0.324 suggests that we cannot with high confidence reject the null hypothesis that the probability of 5 year mortality is not associated with serum LDL levels.
+A Wald-based two-sided p value of 0.324 (P-value seems wrong) suggests that we cannot with high confidence reject the null hypothesis that the probability of 5 year mortality is not associated with serum LDL levels.
 The estimated probabilities of 5 year mortality in each serum LDL group and the point estimate for the risk ratio are identical to those calculated in Problem 5 from Homework 1.
 However, the exact confidence interval for the risk ratio of 0.459 to 1.293 calculated in Problem 5 from Homework 1 is narrower than the Wald-based confidence interval for the risk ratio of 0.458 to 1.294 presented in this homework.
 Also, the two-sided exact p value of 0.314 calculated in Homework 1, Problem 5 is smaller than the Wald-based p value of 0.324 calculated for this homework.

+Grade: 6/10.
+Wrong estimated risk of death and P-value.
+Should give sources of the difference observed.